code-schreiber/Replorer/README.md

 This project is written in Kotlin and uses Model-View-Presenter for better testability.

 The app is built and unit tested with the help of Travis CI.

+The app's icon is designed to burn your eyes with a strategic combination of neon colors.